 The ’Runner shuttle is unavailable

-Due to a reduced on-campus student population, we are not offering campus transportation services this fall.
+Due to a reduced on-campus student population, we are not offering campus transportation services this fall and spring.
 While The ’Runner shuttles are unavailable, all students, faculty and staff have access to free transportation throughout San Antonio using the VIA U-Pass program, which includes convenient transportation between the Main and Downtown Campus.

 Students can park on campus without a permit